-EPSY, as one of the four departments in the School of Education and Human Development, is currently home to over 1,297 undergraduate students, 493 graduate students, 46 faculty members and 44 staff members.
+EPSY, as one of the four departments in the College of Education and Human Development, is currently home to over 1,297 undergraduate students, 493 graduate students, 46 faculty members and 44 staff members.
 EPSY produced, 61 bachelors, 126 masters, and 27 PhD graduates for the 2021-2022 year.

 The EPSY administrative offices are located in room number 704 and Faculty offices are located on the 6th and 7th floors of Harrington Tower.
-The EPSY Graduate Advising Office is currently located in room 704 in Harrington Tower.
+The EPSY Graduate Advising Office is currently located on the 4th floor in Harrington Tower.